aclemons/emailrelay/doc/reference.md

 ### local: ###

-The `local:` verifier tests whether a recipient address is for a local user.
+The `local:` verifier tests whether a recipient address is for a local user but still allows other address.
 A recipient address where the first part matches a system account name and the second part matches the network domain or `--domain` value is treated as local and the mailbox name is just the account name.
 If there is no match then the recipient address is treated as valid and not local.
 This verifier is intended to be used for outgoing e-mail messages.

 Eg: